syncfusion/blazor-docs/src/treemap/treemap/events.md

 ## DrillCompleted

-Triggers, when drill down functionality get completed on the TreeMap item.
+Triggers, when drilling down functionality gets completed on the TreeMap item.

 |   Argument name      |   Description                         |
 |----------------------| --------------------------------------|